 Power filters are effortless to maintain in Comparison to undergravel filters.
 You can easily remove them and change the filter cartridges when required.
-However, maintenance requirements vary depending on the bioloads, media types.
+However, maintenance requirements vary depending on the bioloads, and media types.
 Therefore, you’ll have to figure out the frequency of routine maintenance to keep everything inside the aquarium normal.

-Sometimes, motor housing or impeller may get clogged.
+Sometimes, the motor housing or impeller may get clogged.
 You need to disassemble the unit to clean; however, it’s not as tricky as yearly maintenance of undergravel filters.

 When it comes to aquarium filtration, the undergravel system is definitely a cheaper option.
 But if you add the amount of buying an air pump separately, it may cost the same as a power filter.